-Treat your child to a fun-filled pony and farm party at Allaire Community Farm.
+Treat your child to a fun-filled pony or planting party at Allaire Community Farm.
 Not only will children be able to groom and ride ponies, they will be able to visit our petting zoo and feed our animals.
 Children will be able to gather eggs in our hen houses and interact with our chickens.
 Each party will have a full-time staff and trainers to work with the children.
 Parties last for two hours, and take place in our picnic area.
-A pony and farm party at Allaire Community Farm is the perfect venue for birthdays, family celebrations, and scouting events.
+A pony or planting party at Allaire Community Farm is the perfect venue for birthdays, family celebrations, and scouting events.

 Class Trips & Events

 Bring Your Class or Group to the Farm

 A school trip to our farm is a great experience for all ages.
-A New Jersey certified teacher will guide, introduce and educate your group about the animals, plants and bees at the farm.
+A New Jersey certified teacher will guide, introduce and educate your group about the animals, plants and nature on the farm.
 Our class trips reinforce New Jersey education standards while making learning about farming fun.
 Our tours are able to work with existing curriculum to bring classroom lessons to life.
-We provide Spring, Summer and Fall tours.
-The Spring tours are during the months of March, April, May and June.Summer tours are July and August and the Fall tours are during the months of September, October and November.
+We are open year round.
 Our tours are appropriate for ages two to fourteen.